python/cpython/Doc/c-api/intro.rst

-Conversely, when a calling function passes in a reference to an  object, there are two possibilities: the function *steals* a  reference to the object, or it does not.  *Stealing a reference* means that when you pass a reference to a function, that function assumes that it now owns that reference, and you are not responsible for it any longer.
+Conversely, when a calling function passes in a reference to an  object, there are two possibilities: the function *steals* a  reference to the object, or it does not.
+If a called function decreases the reference count of an object, it is said to *steal* the ownership of the reference from its caller. *Stealing a reference* means that when you pass a reference to a stealing function, that function assumes that it now owns that reference, and you are not responsible for it any longer.

 .. index::
    single: PyList_SetItem()